protruser/myrepoos/README.md

-# OSS Git Class that I like a lot
+# OSS Git very fun Class that I like a lot

 Hellos